-3.3.
-Evaluation criteria
+3.3 Evaluation criteria

-The Policy sets out five evaluation criteria used by government to evaluate proposals at Stage 1 (concept evaluation) and Stage 2 (business case and detailed terms) of the evaluation process.
-This supplementary guideline provides additional information on how the criteria are defined, and how they have been applied in practice in other jurisdictions.
+The Policy sets out five evaluation criteria used by government to evaluate proposals at Stage 1 (concept evaluation) and Stage 2 (business case and final offer) of the evaluation process.
+The evaluation criteria apply to both unsolicited and POS proposals.
+These supplementary guidelines provide additional information on how the criteria are defined, and how they have been applied in practice in other jurisdictions.

-3.3.1.
-Strategic alignment
+3.3.1 Strategic alignment